OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/develop/GuidedSetups/active-directory-mobileanddesktopapp-android-use.md

     }

     /* Callback method for acquireTokenSilent calls
-     * Looks if tokens are in the cache (refreshes if necessary and if we don't forceRefresh)
+     * Looks if tokens are in hello cache (refreshes if necessary and if we don't forceRefresh)
-     * else errors that we need to do an interactive request.
+     * else errors that we need toodo an interactive request.
      */
     private AuthenticationCallback getAuthSilentCallback() {
         return new AuthenticationCallback() {